+The Influence of Extinction and Counterconditioning Procedures on Operant Evaluative Conditioning and Intersecting Regularity Effects

+Hughes, Mattavelli, Hussey, & De Houwer (2020)

 Supplementary Materials

 Sensitivity Meta-Analyses

 In these supplementary analyses we first excluded participants who failed to meet mastery criteria in the final block of the training or testing phases (>75% accuracy).
 We then conducted a similar set of analyzes as reported in the main manuscript, but this time exclusively on the data of those who passed the above criterion (i.e., on the ‘pass’ group; for our rational in doing so see the ‘meta-analysis’ section of the main manuscript).
 Thereafter we compared the results obtained from this ‘pass group’ to the overall sample reported in the main manuscript, in order to determine if the conclusions we arrived at in the latter differ from those obtained with the former.
 This question was only considered at the meta-analytic level as sample sizes were likely under-powered to answer it at the individual study level.